-- Else: Else is the answer that is displayed if none of your IF conditions are met.
+- Else condition: Else is the answer that is displayed if none of your IF conditions are met.
 Again, in the example above if neither New Jersey or New York were selected my else condition would contain the answer displayed since neither of these answers were chosen.

 - Not equal